oprobst/Spannungsmodul/README.md

 ## Set-up

-Once started, it activates a bistable relay (via H-Bridge) toggling input voltage to the target system.
-Maximum current is 5 ampere (depending on relay).
+Once started, it activates the transistors toggling input voltage to the target system.
+Maximum current is 5 ampere (depending on mosfet).

 In addition, it provides a PIN output for a 5V DCDC converted voltage.
 Maximum current is restricted to 1 ampere (depending on DCDC Converter).

 To protect the battery, a low voltage detection for 3s (12.6V to 9.2V) and 2s (8.4V to 6V) LiPo batteries is available.

-   * *JP1*: External interface exports 5V via DCDC Converter.
-Additional pin with source voltage
-   * *JP2*: ISP for Programmer
-   * *JP3*: Disables the relay.
-Used to prevent uncontrolled action during programming.
-   * *JP4*: Switches low voltage shutdown detection between 2s and 3s LiPo batteries.
-   * *X1*: 3x GND connector
-   * *X2*: 1x Input voltage, 2x output voltage via relay
+This is configured by the jumper.

 ![Exported schematic for the module](/Schaltplan.png?raw=true "Schematic") (_For newest schematic, please check the original eagle files!_)

-## Further possible improvements

-  * The N-Channel Mosfet is configured as *High Switch*, but it is a LL N-Channel.
-This will cause a voltage drop to 3.4 V at Output on Jumper 1.
-In the next version, it must be configured as *Low Switch*.
-  * The H-Bridge is build with 4 NPN Transistors.
-I constructed this before I heard about the H-Bridge Pattern.
-Usually it is set up with 2 NPN and 2 PNP transistors, which is more efficient.
-  * The relay is not really necessary, because it just toggles the supply voltage.
-Controlling a high power N-Channel Mosfet instead would be much more efficient.
-The relay makes only sense when controlling higher voltage supply or to archieve galvanic isolation of another power source.